 First, celibacy was actually not looked down upon in first century Judaism.
-Many Jewish Essenes were known for their celibacy (Josephus Jewish War 184.108.40.206-122; Philo Hypothetica 11.14-17), and Josephus states that the Jews admired the celibacy of the Essenes:
+Many Jewish Essenes were known for their celibacy (Josephus, Jewish War 188.8.131.52-122; Philo, Hypothetica 11.14-17), and Josephus states that the Jews admired the celibacy of the Essenes:

 From this passage, we can infer that the Jews found it a “virtue” of “righteousness” to remain unmarried.
 Therefore, Jesus’ celibacy was not unusual for his culture; in fact, it was extolled as virtuous.
 In addition to this, Jesus’ actions were typically countercultural.
-Therefore, even if the culture did believe in marriage, it’s possible that Jesus was carving out a different path.
+Therefore, even if the culture didn’t believe in celibacy, it’s possible that Jesus was carving out a different path.

 We have only two references of Jesus kissing Mary and no references to Jesus being married in all of extra-biblical literature!
-Early Catholicism venerated Jesus’ mother Mary as an almost goddess figure: wouldn’t they have loved to have a wife of Jesus to venerate instead?
-However, there is no trace of Mary being married to Jesus in early Catholicism, where they venerated a woman like the mother of Jesus.
+Post-Constantinian Christianity (~AD 325) venerated Jesus’ mother Mary to an extraordinary degree.
+Many scholars believe that this was a cultural phenomenon to have a female object of veneration, which was common in the Greco-Roman world of this time.
+However, if there was any historical record of Jesus having a wife, why wouldn’t they have purported her to venerate instead?
+And yet, there is no trace of Mary being married to Jesus in early Christian history whatsoever.
 Scholar Darrell Bock writes,

 In my office there are thirty-eight volumes of early church documents, each of several hundred pages, double columns, in small print.
 The fact that out of all of this material, only two texts can be brought forward as even ancient candidates for the theory shows how utterly unlikely it is.

-Therefore, we have both a strong motive for finding a wife of Jesus (because of Catholic veneration of Jesus’ mother Mary), and we have no mention of a wife of Jesus (even in the non-Christian sources).
-The sinful woman of Luke 7 is never identified as Mary Magdalene or a prostitute.
+Therefore, we have both a strong motive for finding a wife of Jesus (because of post-Constantinian veneration of Jesus’ mother Mary), and we have no mention of a wife of Jesus (even in the non-Christian sources).
+The sinful woman of Luke 7 is never identified as Mary Magdalene or as a prostitute.
 Mary Magdalene is introduced in Luke 8:2, but Luke does not connect her with the woman in the previous chapter.
-If Mary Magdalene was the sinful woman of Luke 7, surely Luke would have mentioned it.
-The first mention of Mary Magdalene being a prostitute comes from Pope Gregory in 591 –not from the Bible.
-However, she was demon-possessed (Lk.
-8:2).
+If Mary Magdalene was the sinful woman of Luke 7, surely Luke would have mentioned this.
+The first mention of Mary Magdalene being a prostitute comes from Pope Gregory in 591—not from the Bible.

 Third, these Gnostic texts are hundreds of years later than the canonical gospels.
 For instance, the Gospel of Philip dates to the second half of the third century (~200 years after Matthew, Mark, Luke, and John).
 The Gospel of Mary dates at least to the middle of the second century (~100 years after).
 The four gospels are more historically reliable for this reason.